Jesus 3:16 — Home Page

 Regarding writing style: on occasion I use colons: and ellipses... wrong and violate other rules of grammar and syntax.
 I do this (usually) on purpose, hopefully to good effect to add a bit of color for an otherwise humorless topic.
 Regarding "he" vs. "she": I use "they".
 And I don't like saying "their minds" when each has only one, so I prefer "their mind".
 (Likewise for "husbands, love your wives".)
 Also, sentence fragments.

 I am dedicated to truth and to eradicating untruth.
 I comment on the Bible and Christian teaching to highlight truths and to point out errors.
-I trust many of the findings of modern science but agree that many scientists, archaeologists, and scholars are anti-Christian who not-so-subtly subvert the Bible and Christianity, as do many fundamentalist evangelical Protestants (they don't know they do this).
+I trust many of the findings of modern science but agree that many scientists, archaeologists, and scholars are anti-Christian and they not-so-subtly subvert the Bible and Christianity, as do many fundamentalist evangelical Protestants (they don't know they do this).

 I am not any of these by occupation: historian, archaeologist, scientist, psychologist, Bible scholar, philosopher — but have a science background and a B.A in Social Science.